 Four Seasons Lion Palace

 From its awesome vaulted entrance to the charming room service attendants, everything at St. Petersburg’s finest hotel impresses and pampers guests.

 - Read More

-With spectacular views of St. Isaac’s Cathedral and in walking distance to the Hermitage and Winter Palace, this grande dame property, which opened in 1912, is now part of the Rocco Forte Group, blending history with a sleek décor.
+With spectacular views of St. Isaac’s Cathedral and in walking distance to the Hermitage and Winter Palace, this grande dame property, which opened in 1912, is now part of the Rocco Forte Group, blending history with sleek, modern décor.